 Canyon Materials, Inc.

-Canyon Materials, Inc. specializes in the fabrication of true gray scale photomasks for use in gray scale photolithography to produce 3-D microstructures, see U.S. Patent No. 6,562,523B1 and No. 6,524,756B1.
-E-beam written HEBS-glass photomasks and laser beam written LDW-glass photomasks are TRUE gray scale photomasks (NOT halftone masks).
-Customers' designed 3D microstructures are manufactured using an all-glass gray scale photomask wherein a gray scale pattern having a number of gray levels eg. from 2 up to more than 500 gray levels is written with an electron beam (e-beam) or a laser beam pattern generator.
-The mask pattern is written within a surface glass layer of the all-glass photomask, i.e. no coating of any kind.
-Each 0.1 micron spot or line of the mask pattern may be written with a pre-determined transmittance value.
+Canyon Materials, Inc. (CMI) specializes in the fabrication of true grayscale ( i.e. not halftone ) photomasks for use in grayscale photolithography to produce 3-D microstructures.
+E-beam written HEBS-glass photomasks and laser beam written LDW-glass photomasks are all-glass photomasks having no chrome or any other coating on the all-glass mask surface.
+Customers' designed 3D microstructures are manufactured using an all-glass gray scale photomask wherein a gray scale pattern having 2 to 1000 gray levels, is written with an electron beam (e-beam) or a laser beam pattern generator.
+The mask pattern is written within a surface glass layer of the all-glass photomask.
+Each 0.1 micron spot or line of the mask pattern is written with a pre-determined transmittance value.
 HEBS glass and LDW glass are patented glass products of Canyon Materials, Inc. HEBS-glass photomask blanks are the 1997 Photonic Circle of Excellence Award winner.
 See more about the award here.
-The all-glass gray scale photomasks enable mass fabrication of 3-D microstructures including refractive microlens arrays, diffractive optical elements (DOE), holographic devices, tapered structures for microelectronic and micromechanical devices, beam shaping elements, and much more.
-Successful optoelectronic consumer products and medical equipment containing key optical elements made with the use of all glass gray scale photomask technology have been growing in number in the world-wide market.

 HEBS-glass plates offer true gray scale photomasks with the highest gray scale resolution possible!
-CMI Product Information No. 04-100 decribes how All-glass gray scale photomasks offer the highest gray scale resolution when compared to alternative gray scale photomask techniques like halftone masks and photographic emulsion masks.
+CMI Product Information No. 04-100 describes how All-glass gray scale photomasks offer the highest gray scale resolution when compared to alternative gray scale photomask techniques like halftone masks and photographic emulsion masks.
+Numerous all-glass gray scale masks (see exemplary masks) were made for a variety of applications.

+Leading Edge Microlens Fabrication - CMI's all-glass masks enable users to create traditional as well as new designs of microlens arrays: e.g. 100% fill factor with square or hexagonal aperture, aspheric or spherical lenses, each lenslet in an array can be unique, e.g. Microlenses Designed with Varied Degree of Compound Tilt.
 The micro-optical elements produced with an all-glass photomask are proven particularly effective to improve efficiency of imaging, collimation, beam splitting and funneling light into an active area in each pixel of an array, including, for example, a refractive microlens array with 100% fill factor for focusing light onto the optically active part in each detector cell of a CCD or a CMOS Imager, similarly, a refractive microlens array with 100% fill factor to funnel light through the transmissive region of each TFT transistor which turns each pixel in an LCD display on and off giving brighter images, a refractive microlens array for Shack-Hartman wavefront sensor, prealigned arrays of microlenses to collimate light from fibers or from laser diode sources, and much more.

 ----- CMI Products in Stock -----